lykjohn/Quantitative-Risk-Dashboard/README.md

 <details>
   <summary><strong>PHASE 2: Exploratory Data Analysis (EDA)<strong></summary>
   The retrieved stock data is further delineated to only contain the asset's adjusted close price (in USD), which is the price after accounting for corporate actions such as stock-splits.
-EDA contains 2 steps: visualizing the asset’s empirical trends and assessing the distribution of asset return.
+EDA contains 2 steps: first, visualizing the asset’s empirical trends and second, assessing the distribution of asset return.
 After the process, user will develop a descriptive instinct on the the asset’s price evolution.
 Please see the following example for Apple’s stock over the same period as above.
  <ul>
   <il>
     <details>